-Location: This 1.2 mile trail is an extension to the current trail located in Beavers Bend Neighborhood Park.
+Location: This trail is located in Beavers Bend Neighborhood Park.
 The trail winds around a pond and features a second playground structure alongside the trail.
 The trail currently extends from Beavers Bend Park to 4th Army Road which connects to B.F.
 Phillips Community Park.
 The connection of the trail into B.F.
 Phillips will take place with the completion of future Phases of the Community Park.

-Location: This one mile hike and bike system is located along Stewart Creek, just to the south of Stonebrook Parkway and will extend through the Chapel Creek development and connect into the city's neighborhood park lying adjacent to Spears Elementary School.
+Location: Located along Stewart Creek, just to the south of Stonebrook Parkway and will extend through the Chapel Creek development and connect into the city's neighborhood park lying adjacent to Spears Elementary School.

-Location: This 1.2 mile trail will provide linkage along the TXU easement that runs from College Parkway northward to and past Rolater Road.
-Once completed, this linkage will provide connection from the Preston Ridge Campus of CCCCD, Shawnee Trail Sports Complex, Shawnee Trail Elementary School, Centennial High School, Wester Middle School, Gunstream Elementary School and Shepherds Glen Park.
+Location: This trail provides linkage along the TXU easement that runs from College Parkway northward to and past Rolater Road.
+The trail connects Preston Ridge Campus of CCCCD, Shawnee Trail Sports Complex, Shawnee Trail Elementary School, Centennial High School, Wester Middle School, Gunstream Elementary School and Shepherds Glen Park.

-Location: Located within the Griffin Parc Development, a series of public hike and bike trails that lie within the subdivision and provide a linkage from just west of Legacy Parkway to Teel Parkway.
+Location: This is a series of public hike and bike trails that lie within the Griffin Parc subdivision and provide a linkage from just west of Legacy Parkway to Teel Parkway.

 Location: Located within the Lone Star Ranch Development, a series of public hike and bike trails that lie within the subdivision providing a linkage from Fourth Army Memorial Drive to Southwest Community Park to a future FISD school site to the interior of the development.

-Location: Located along the West Rowlett Creek corridor traveling north from Isabel Elementary School to Rolater Road, the first phase of the trail will be approximately one mile in distance.
+Location: Located along the West Rowlett Creek corridor traveling north from Isabel Elementary School to Harold Bacchus Community Park.

 Location: Located within the Trails of West Frisco Development, a series of public hike and bike trails that lie within both interior to the subdivision as well as the perimeter of the development.
 This system provides a linkage from Teel Parkway and FM 720 northward along to Teel Parkway to Cottonwood Creek and will ultimately tie northward to Eldorado Parkway.